 Children: German chamomile is POSSIBLY SAFE when taken by mouth or applied to the skin as a medicine, short-term.
 Early research shows that several products containing German chamomile are safe in infants when taken by mouth for up to one week.
 Early research also shows that oil containing German chamomile is safe in children and teenagers when applied to the skin nightly for up to 6 weeks.

 Allergies to ragweed or related plants: German chamomile may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family of plants.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many other herbs.

 Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: German chamomile might act like estrogen in the body.
 If you have any condition that might be made worse by exposure to estrogen, don't use German chamomile.

-Surgery: German chamomile might interact with anesthesia for surgery and should not be used 2 weeks before surgery.
+Surgery: German chamomile might interact with anesthesia for surgery.
+Stop using German chamomile at least 2 weeks before a scheduled surgery.